Wan 2.7 – Free Multi-Shot AI Video Generator with Reference Consistency

 - What does “reference-driven consistency” mean?

-It means faces, outfits, products, and environments drift less between shots when you give the model clearer anchors—reference images, clips, or start/end frames—instead of relying on one vague prompt.
+Reference-driven consistency means faces, outfits, products, and environments drift less between shots when you give Wan 2.7 clearer anchors — reference images, clips, or start/end frames — instead of relying on one vague prompt.
+The model uses those anchors to lock identity, style, and composition across the full sequence, so multi-shot videos feel like the same world and the same characters from beginning to end.

 - Is Wan 2.7 better than Wan 2.6?